thesfinox/mars-reconnaissance-orbiter/docs/source/installation.rst

 Getting Help
 ~~~~~~~~~~~~

-If you continue to experience issues:
+If you continue to have issues:

 * Check the `GitHub Issues <https://github.com/thesfinox/mars-reconnaissance-orbiter/issues>`_
 * Open a new issue with details about your system and the error message